 Kinetic energy is the energy contained in a body due to being in motion.
 The kinetic energy is the amount of work needed to accelerate a body of a given mass to a certain speed (linear or rotational).
 This energy obtained during acceleration will remain unchanged as long as this body does not change its speed.

 In classical mechanics, the linear kinetic energy (without rotation) of an object of mass m traveling at velocity v is ½ · m · v2.
 In relativistic mechanics it is a good approximation only when the speed is much less than the speed of light.…

-Renewable energies are those energies using an energy source or fuel which is considered inexhaustible or can be regenerated at the same rate at which it is consumed.
+Renewable energies are those energies that use an energy or fuel source that is considered inexhaustible or that can be regenerated at the same rate at which it is consumed.

 The classification of renewable energies depends on the natural resources that are used.
 Among them we highlight:

-- Solar thermal
+- Solar photovoltaic and thermal energy.

 To explain the history of nuclear energy we could distinguish three major stages: